carcrupe/TFM/README.md

   - Clone the project from the git repository: *git clone https://github.com/carcrupe/TFM.git*
   - Install Docker by running the following commands:  *sudo apt-get install docker* , *sudo curl -sSL https://get.docker.com/ | sh*
   - Execute the instrucions detailed in the previous *Running the docker file* section, to deploy the docker container.
-  - The app will be running at the corresponding network URL.
+  - The app will be running at the corresponding network URL, allowing every user to predict his/her heart stroke status with the trained classifier.